true-myth/true-myth/CONTRIBUTING.md

     $ pnpm install
     ```

     Note that we use [Mise](https://mise.jdx.dev) to manage our JavaScript toolchain.
-If you are having problems getting the project, you should start by installing Volta, which will give you the same versions of Node and pnpm we use for development and testing.
+If you are having problems getting the project, you should start by installing Mise, which will give you the same versions of Node and pnpm we use for development and testing.

 -   Run the tests as you work, using `pnpm test` or `pnpm test --watch`.